 - Conductometric sensors: The conductometric sensors are included with the measurement of conductivity in a set of frequencies.

-Applications of Electrochemical sensors
+Applications of Electrochemical sensors in IoT devices development

 - Forensic drug analysis